rugbyprof/5443-Big-Data/3-File_Formats.md

 - Which files had a better compression ratio?
 - Can you speculate as to why?

-I want you to write up your findings for this entire project using `Markdown` and place them in a file called `Writeup.md` here `/var/www/html/BigData/FileFormats/Writeup.md`
+- I want you to write up your findings for this entire project using `Markdown` and place them in a file called `Writeup.md` here `/var/www/html/BigData/FileFormats/Writeup.md`

+___Minimum of 1.5 pages or close to 1000 words.___

 ### When your done